 Practising reading and spelling using Phonics Hero, to me, is guilt-free, screen time.
 Nieve always looks forward to the 10-15 minutes she gets to play Phonics Hero.
 Sign up here for your Free 7 Day Trial.

-The secret with parents engaging in some of the ‘teaching’ is to keep it light and be creative with your phonics activities!
+The secret for parents engaging in some of the ‘teaching’ is to keep it light and get creative with your phonics activities!